RLOpenCatalyst/catdocs/Catalyst/source/gettingstarted.rst

 * :ref:`Import Linux Node and Install latest version of-Tomcat`

 * :ref:`Install Apache on imported node and use service to stop, start and restart-Apache`

 * :ref:`Deploy Pet-clinic application in the imported node`

-* :ref:`Update application Petclinic-version`
+* :ref:`Update Petclinic application-version`

 * :ref:`View History of App deployments &-upgrades`